-Our experienced Norcross DUI attorneys are available to speak with you about your Norcross DUI case anytime, including after hours, weekends, and throughout the 4th of July holiday!
+Our experienced Norcross DUI attorneys are available to speak with you about your Norcross DUI case anytime, including after hours, on weekends, and throughout the 4th of July holiday!
 Call Chestney & Sullivan today at 404.816.8777

 If you have been arrested for a DUI in Norcross, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former prosecutor with the Rockdale District Attorney’s Office.
 Our Norcross DUI attorneys offer a free in-office consultation on how we can effectively defend your Norcross DUI charges.
 Call us today at 404.816.8777.

-If you are charged with a DUI in Norcross, our experienced Norcross DUI Attorneys are prepared fight your DUI charges to avoid a conviction.
+If you are charged with a DUI in Norcross, our experienced Norcross DUI Attorneys are prepared to fight your DUI charges to avoid a conviction.
 Being arrested for a DUI can be a stressful experience.
 If you have been charged with a DUI by the Norcross Police, Gwinnett Police, or Georgia State Patrol, speak to our experienced DUI attorneys today.
 We understand the anxiety you may be experiencing.
-You probably have many questions about your case, including what penalties you may face if convicted for DUI in Norcross Municipal Court or in Gwinnett County State Court.
+You probably have many questions about your case, including what penalties you may face if convicted of DUI in Norcross Municipal Court or in Gwinnett County State Court.
 What is the court process for a DUI?
 What defenses are there in my Driving Under the Influence case?
 You may also have concerns about your ability to drive and a possible license suspension.
 We can put your mind more at ease as we explain the court and investigation process as well as how we successfully defend DUI charges in Norcross and in Gwinnett County State Court.

 Norcross Municipal Court

 Norcross Municipal Court is located in the same complex as the police department.
-The Norcross Police Department is located 65 Lawrenceville Street, Norcross, Georgia 30071.
+The Norcross Police Department is located at 65 Lawrenceville Street, Norcross, Georgia 30071.
 Judge Kenneth Wickham is the Chief Judge in Norcross Municipal Court.
 The solicitors (prosecutors) of your Norcross DUI case are Gary Vey and Erica Dove.

 Norcross Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
 If you want a judge to decide your Norcross DUI case without a jury, that is called a “bench trial.”
 At a bench trial, the prosecution still has the burden to prove each essential element of an offense beyond a reasonable doubt.
 The judge then decides if the prosecution has met its burden.
 Sometimes a “bench trial” is a sound strategy—it depends on what an investigation reveals and what defense we have.
 Our attorneys at Chestney & Sullivan do not make a decision to opt for a bench trial without fully investigating your case and discussing our defense strategy with you.